Samantha Colas

-Samantha Colas (born 1993) is a Haitian beauty pageant titleholder who won Miss Haiti 2018 on July 6, 2018.
+Samantha Colas (born 1993) is a Haitian model and beauty pageant titleholder who won Miss Haiti 2018.

 Education

 Colas attended Universite Notre Dame d’Haiti.
 She is well known as Social Communicator in Haiti.

 Pageantry

 On July 6, Colas was crowned as Miss Haiti 2018 at the Marriott Hotel.
 She succeeded outgoing Miss Haiti 2017 Cassandra Chery.
-As Miss Haiti, Colas will now represent Haiti at Miss Universe 2018 pageant in Bangkok, Thailand.
+As Miss Haiti, Colas represented Haiti at Miss Universe 2018 pageant in Bangkok, Thailand.

 Personal life

 Colas lives in Port-au-Prince, Haiti.